The selection process

 Departments will be looking at motivation to study and interest in the chosen subject area.
 They will want to see that they have fully researched the subject and course that they are applying for.

 Applicants are selected based on their academic achievement, the information contained in their UCAS form, and their performance at interview (where applicable).

 Some courses also require applicants to sit an admissions test as part of the selection process.
-This could be an external test, which your son/daughter will need to register for themselves, or one administered by the department.
+This could be an external test, which your child will need to register for themselves, or a test administered by the department.
 Details of the selection process for specific courses can be found on our course pages.